 The Off Campus series by Elle Kennedy is another university-centered story, this time focusing on four members of the hockey team all living together, you guessed it, off campus.
 The banter between the roommates is so entertaining.
 One aspect of these books I enjoyed was the support of the couples by the roommates.
 They didn’t really give each other flak for being in a relationship and welcomed the girls into the “family” with open arms.
 There are four books in this complete series: The Deal, The Mistake, The Score, and The Goal.
 My favorite of the series: The Deal.

-And last but not least, Amy Daws' Harris Brothers.
-S_et in the U.K., this series is about the legendary soccer family, the Harris'.
+And last but not least, Amy Daws’ Harris Brothers.
+Set in the U.K., this series is about the legendary soccer family, the Harris’.
 Not only are these stories fun, but the family is wonderful as well.
-They're a loud, large family in each other's business all the time.
+They’re a loud, large family in each other’s business all the time.
 The women of these stories are just as vibrant as the family.
-There are three books in the series so far: _Challenge, Endurance, and Keeper.
+There are three books in the series so far: Challenge, Endurance, and Keeper.
 My favorite of the trio: Endurance.

 In each of these series, none of the guys are ready for the girl that come into their life.
 They’re knocked off their feet by these women.
 There is a varying degree of douchebaggery to each guy, some more douchey than others.
 But that’s what makes each of these series fun.
 Watching these guys fall and fall hard in love.
 These books can all be read as stand-alone novels, but will have character cameos from other books.
 Find these stories and swoon away.
 I hope you enjoy them as much as I did.